 All abstracts must be written in English.

 Maximum length of the abstract: 400 words.
-Longer abstracts will not be uploadable!
+Longer abstracts will be rejected by the system!
 The submission programme will automatically calculate the size of your abstract and will not allow submissions that do not fit the size requirements.

 Body of the abstract

-Abstracts in all categories and without exception should be written and structured as indicated below.
+Abstracts should be written and structured as indicated below.
 Single line spacing required.